mdylan2/naive_bayes_sms_classifier/README.md

 The application was designed using Pandas, Scikit Learn and Dash.

-Just a heads up, the model is VERY naive because I didn't want to spend too much time on this so please do not judge.
+Just a heads up, the model is VERY naive.

 ## Files
 Here's a list of files in the directories: